nunit/nunit/docs/articles/writing-tests/attributes/category.md

 console runner and through a separate "Categories" tab in the gui.
 The gui provides a visual indication of which categories are selected at any time.

+> [!WARNING]
-> **Warning:** While the C# syntax allows you to place a Category attribute on a SetUpFixture class, the attribute is ignored by NUnit and has no effect in current releases.
+> While the C# syntax allows you to place a Category attribute on a SetUpFixture class, the attribute is ignored by NUnit and has no effect in current releases.

 #### Test Fixture Syntax